italia/daf-docs/installation/dataportal/dataportal-private.rst

 What is it?
 ===========

-The `Dataportal-private <https://dataportal-private.daf.teamdigitale.it>`__ is the web app to access the functionalities of DAF, like:
+The `Dataportal-private <https://dataportal-private.daf.teamdigitale.it>`__ is the web app that allows access to the functionalities of DAF, like:

 * **Ingestion** form to add dataset with metadata
 * **Business Intelligence** with Superset (AirBnB)